 Because peat moss is an organic material over time it can degrade.
-Especially if you have a healthy soil high and microbial activity.
+Especially if you have healthy soil with high microbial activity.
 Microbes cycle organic material and turn it into fertilizer.
 Having a healthy microbial population is essential to proper nutrient cycling and ultimately delivering a vast array of bioavailable nutrients to the plant.

 The best way to continue to develop the microbial communities is through reusing soil that is already high in microbial populations.
-When were using peat moss based soil we are essentially inoculating our new soil with our old soil.
-This inoculation is going to spring board your garden into higher yields.
+When we’re using peat moss based soil we are essentially inoculating our new soil with our old soil.
+This inoculation is going to springboard your garden into higher yields.

 When Is It Time To Renew Potting Soil

-To understand whether or not you’re putting soil is up for renewal is through feel.
+To understand whether or not you’re putting soil up for renewal is through feel.
 If your soil has very little structure and you go to squeeze it and it kind of collapses on itself.
 Then this is a sign that it is time to fluff your potting soil.

 The way to see if you’re putting soil is eligible to be reused is through smell.
 You will need to take some of your old potting soil and give it a sniff.
 If it smells rotten or rancid in the kennel longer be reused.
-This means it has a high level of anaerobic bacteria which can cause route right.
+This means it has a high level of anaerobic bacteria which can cause the route right.
 This soil is best used in a raised bed or in the general garden outside of the container garden setting.

 Disease, Pests And Problems In Old Potting Soils

-Once you ensure that your peatmoss based soil passes the feel test, passes the smell test, and passes the disease test.
-It is time to begin their free by the way station process.
+Once you ensure that your peat moss-based soil passes the feel test, passes the smell test, and passes the disease test.
+It is time to begin their free-by-the-way station process.

 Reusing Potting Soil – Debris Removal

 First off start by dumping all your potting soil into a reservoir.
-I personally enjoy using kiddy pools because they tend to be small and light weight.
+I personally enjoy using kiddy pools because they tend to be small and lightweight.
 From there you are going to sift through your soil you are going to find the clumps and break them up.

-You are also going to find some other things such as children’s toys that may have landed up in the mix, and left over plant pieces.
+You are also going to find some other things such as children’s toys that may have landed up in the mix, and leftover plant pieces.
 Remove the children’s toys and be sure to put them in a storage area for the children’s Christmas gifts this year.
 I’m sure they won’t notice.

 And for the leftover plant bits.
 You’ll want to rip these plants apart and try to use them in the new soil mix as much as possible.
-This is free future potting medium that not only contains all the fertilizer you said to your plants from the air before but also organic carbon which is essential to plant growth.
+This is a free future potting medium that not only contains all the fertilizer you said to your plants from the air before but also organic carbon which is essential to plant growth.